OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:16

-So Jonathan made a covenant with the house of David, saying, “May the Lord call David’s enemies to account.”
+So Jonathan made a covenant with the house of David, saying, “May the Lord hold David’s enemies accountable.”

 ## 1 Samuel 20:17